EQWorks/python-curriculum/01-immediate-applications.md

 '03:00'
 ```

 Better, at least now we can copy/paste a fixed expression `str((x + y) % 24).zfill(2) + ':00'`, and only change intended variables `x` and `y` as needed.
-Before we move on, there's an interesting thing happening here.
-Notice how `x` and `y`, as variables, get _re-assigned_ a couple of times, and that the value it holds is always according to the most recent assignment.
-Perhaps a very natural and expected behavior, it's not always the case for some other languages.
-This is a particular language design decision by the Python development team, as well as its internal "dynamic" variable typing system.
+Before we move on, there is an interesting thing happening here.
+Notice how `x` and `y`, as variables, get _re-assigned_ a couple of times and that the value it holds is always according to the most recent assignment.

 How can we truly abstract away the operation `str((x + y) % 24).zfill(2) + ':00'` or _"find out y hours from x is"_?
 By defining a custom function: